Senior Project Manager: Operations Projects

 Essential skills/experience

-Proven recent record of accomplishment for end-to-end delivery of complex change/ delivery projects comprising multiple streams of work as involving a diverse group of internal stakeholders.
+• Proven recent record of accomplishment for end-to-end delivery of complex change/ delivery projects comprising multiple streams of work and involving a diverse group of internal stakeholders.

-Supportive and effective team member, able to work collaboratively with other administrative and scientific departments and with their professional peers across the Crick.
+• Supportive and effective team member, able to work collaboratively with other administrative and scientific departments and with their professional peers across an organisation.

 Desirable skills/experience